crypto-crawler/coin-bbo/README.md

 # coin-bbo

-A crawler to get realtime BBO from crypto exchanges.
+A crawler to get realtime BBO messages from crypto exchanges.

 ## How to use